gujiams/emmagujia.github.io/source/_posts/sping-in-action-note.md

 ---
-title: Spring in Action - Notes for chapter 1 & 2
+title: Spring in Action - Reading Notes
 date: 2018-02-10 18:00:00
 categories: spring
 tags:
 ---
-Reading notes. summarize what I think is important in chapter 1 & 2.
+This notes will keep updating.
+It summarizes what I think is important in each chapter.
 You can pass this post since it barely has examples and it is easier understanding by directly reading the book.
 <!-- more -->
 ### Chapter 1
 #### Spring’s bean container